r-spatial/rgee/paper.md

 # Summary
 Google Earth Engine [@gorelick2017google] is a cloud-based platform designed for planetary-scale environmental data analysis.
 Its multi-petabyte data catalog and computation services are accessed via an Internet-accessible API.
 The API is exposed through JavaScript and Python client libraries.
 Google provides a browser-based IDE for the JavaScript API, and while convenient and useful for rapid data exploration and script development, it does not allow third-party package integration, relying solely on Google Maps and Google Charts for data visualization, and proprietary systems for metadata viewing and asset management.
 By contrast, the Python and Node.js distributions offer much flexibility for developers to integrate with third-party libraries, but without the structure of a dedicated IDE, casual users can be left directionless and daunted.
 A significant gap exists between these two offerings (Google-supported JavaScript IDE and base client libraries) where convenience and flexibility meet.
 We propose to fill this gap with an R package that wraps the Earth Engine Python API to provide R users with a familiar interface, rapid development features, and flexibility to analyze data using open-source, third-party packages.

-rgee is an Earth Engine client library for R that allows users to leverage the strengths of the R spatial ecosystem and Google Earth Engine in the same workflow.
+rgee is an Earth Engine (EE) client library for R that allows users to leverage the strengths of the R spatial ecosystem and Google Earth Engine in the same workflow.
 All of the Earth Engine Python API classes, modules, and functions are made available through the reticulate package, which embeds a Python session within an R session, enabling seamless interoperability.
-Additionally, rgee adds several new features such as (i) new I/O design, (ii) multiple user support, (iii) Interactive map display,  (iv) easy extraction of time series, (iv) asset manage interface, and (v) metadata display, also with rgee is possible the execution of Earth Engine Python code from within R which make the translation of large Python projects unnecessary.
+Additionally, rgee adds several new features such as (i) new I/O design, (ii) multiple user support, (iii) interactive map display,  (iv) easy extraction of time series, (iv) asset manage interface, and (v) metadata display, also with rgee is possible the execution of Earth Engine Python code from within R which make the translation of large Python projects unnecessary.

 # Features

 ## I/O Enhanced

 `rgee` implements several functions to support download/upload of image and vector files (Table 1 and Table 2).
-For instance, to download images and save them in a local environment you might use either `ee_image_as_raster` or `ee_image_as_stars`.
-Both functions have the option to fetch data using an intermediate container (Google Drive or Google Cloud Storage) or through a REST call ("$getInfo").
-Although the last option permits users a quick download, there is a limitation of 262144 pixels (for ee.Image) or 5000 elements (for ee.FeatureCollection) by request which makes it not recommendable for large objects.
-The others implemented functions (Table 1) create more customized download workflows.
-For instance, using `ee_image_to_drive` and `ee_drive_to_local` users could create scripts which save results in a `.TFRecord` rather than a `.GeoTIFF` format.
+For instance, to download images and save them in their local environment you might use either `ee_image_as_raster` or `ee_image_as_stars`.
+In `rgee` all the functions from server-side to local have the option to fetch data using an intermediate container (Google Drive or Google Cloud Storage) or through a REST call ("$getInfo").
+Although the last option permits users a quick download, there is a limitation of 262144 pixels for images (or 5000 elements for FeatureCollections) by request which makes it not recommendable for large objects.
+The others download functions, from server-side to others (see Table 1), are implemented to enable more customized download workflows.
+For example, using `ee_image_to_drive` and `ee_drive_to_local` users could create scripts which save results in a `.TFRecord` rather than a `.GeoTIFF` format.
+The upload process follows the same logic than the download (Table 2).
+In rgee we implement `raster_as_ee`, `stars_as_ee` for upload images and `sf_as_ee` for vector data.
+Large uploads are just possible with an active Google Cloud Storage account.

 |         	|                   	|      FROM      	|       TO      	|       RETURN       	|
 |---------	|-------------------	|:--------------:	|:-------------:	|:------------------:	|